bradchristie/taminations-flutter/assets/b1/circle.md

 Couple handhold in circles: In circles with alternating men and women, men's palms are up and women's palms are down.
-In other circles (e.g., BBGG), everyone has the right-hand palm up and the left-hand palm down.
+In other circles (for example, BBGG), everyone has the right-hand palm up and the left-hand palm down.